 \subsection{Effect of fermion-boson coupling on phase diagram}

 First, we discuss the effect of fermion–boson coupling $(V)$ on the breakpoint parameter $m$ and the Edwards–Anderson parameter $q_{\rm EA}$.
-The breakpoint $m$ can take the values between 0 and 1.
-In the decoupled $p=3$ spin-glass model (i.e.,the case with $V = 0$), the phase boundary between the spin-glass and paramagnetic phases is determined by the condition $m = 1$, which can be obtained either by thermodynamic stability criteria or via the marginal stability condition~\cite{Leticia2001}.
-At this phase transition, the Edwards–Anderson parameter $q_{\rm EA}$ exhibits a discontinuous jump from a finite value to zero.
-As shown in Refs.~\cite{Leticia2001, surajitPRL}, increasing quantum fluctuations (i.e., increasing $\Gamma$) tends to suppress $q_{\rm EA}$ and destabilize the spin glass phase at large $\Gamma$.
+The breakpoint parameter $m$ takes values in the interval $0 \le m \le 1$.
+In the decoupled $p=3$ spin-glass model (i.e., for $V=0$), the phase boundary between the spin-glass and paramagnetic phases is determined by the condition $m=1$.
+This condition can be obtained from either the thermodynamic stability criterion or the marginal stability condition~\cite{Leticia2001}, as discussed in the previous section.
+In this phase transition, the Edwards–Anderson parameter $q_{\rm EA}$ shows a discontinuous jump from a finite value to zero.
+As shown in Refs.~\cite{Leticia2001, surajitPRL}, increasing quantum fluctuations (i.e., increasing $\Gamma$) tend to suppress $q_{\rm EA}$ and destabilize the spin glass phase at large $\Gamma$.

-In our coupled boson–fermion model, the equations determining $m$ and $q_{\rm EA}$ retain the same structure as in the decoupled case ($V = 0$), as detailed in Appendix~\ref{app:derivation_saddle}.
-This is because the fermion–boson coupling term does not explicitly depend on the parameter $m$, owing to the fact that the fermionic Green's function is diagonal, $G_{ab}(\tau) = G(\tau)\delta_{ab}$.
-The effect of the fermion–boson coupling enters the equations for $m$ and $q_{\rm EA}$ only indirectly, through the local component of the spin correlator $Q_{aa}(\omega_k = 0)$, which is modified by the fermionic self-energy feedback on the bosons.

 In Fig.~\ref{fig:phasebnd_qe_m}(a) and (b), we show the breakpoint parameter $m$ and the Edwards–Anderson parameter $q_{\rm EA}$, respectively, as functions of temperature $T$ for various values of the quantum parameter $\Gamma$, at fixed coupling strength $V/J = 5$.
 In Fig.~\ref{fig:phasebnd_qe_m}(c) and (d), we present the corresponding behavior as functions of the boson–fermion coupling strength $V$ (with $J = 1$), at fixed low temperature $T = 0.01$.
 In the Fig. \ref{fig:phasebnd_qe_m}, we determine $m$ and $q_{\rm EA}$ using the thermodynamic stability criteria.